d-j-e/SNPPar_test/README.md

 # 9. Statistical analysis

-The results files generated in Steps 7 and 8 ('homoplasic_test_results.tsv' and 'Performance.txt' respectively) were then used to analyse the results using [R](link) version xxxx in [RStudio]() version xxxxx.
+The results files generated in Steps 7 and 8 ('homoplasic_test_results.tsv' and 'Performance.txt' respectively) were then used to analyse the results using [R](https://www.r-project.org/) version 3.5.1 in [RStudio](https://rstudio.com/) version 1.1.383.
 Both the markdown script and resulting output (in HTML format) are provided here.

 ### R-markdown script and output

-    xxxx
+    SNPPar_performance.Rmd
-    xxxx
+    SNPPar_performance.html

 # 10. Published Datasets